 This can be a little confusing however our friendly team at Sea Change Villas will be able to advise you fully on this in your enquiry.

-If you are flying from North America via Los Angeles there is only a 2 – 3-hour time difference between Los Angeles and Rarotonga and you will depart LA late in the evening and arrive around 7am the following morning.
+If you are flying from North America there is only a 2 – 3-hour time difference between the west coast of North America and Rarotonga.

 Please refer to the Air New Zealand website for full details of their flights and pricing.

-JetStar offers three flights a week from Auckland, New Zealand with all connecting with JetStar flights to Australia.
+JetStar offers flights from Auckland, New Zealand with all connecting with JetStar flights to Australia.
 Please refer to the JetStar website for full details for full details.

 Air Tahiti Nui offers a weekly service between Papeete and Rarotonga.